digineo/3cx-influxdb/README.md

 This script aggregates call data records (CDRs) by SIP-Trunk and destination.
 The result is written to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) for further processing like drawing fancy graphs in [Grafana](https://grafana.com/).

+The records are aggregated by:
+* Direction (incoming/outgoing/internal)
+* Gateway (the SIP-Trunk)
+* Outgoing area code

 This script has been tested with 3CX version 15.5

 ## Dependencies